-Mussels are a readily available type of seafood that's best steamed or tossed into a dish at the end of the cook.
+Mussels are a readily available type of seafood that's best steamed or tossed into a dish after cooking.
 Having recently tested whether cookie dough, milk, and Eggos are suitable for the microwave, our thoughts turned to mussels.

 We bought a small wheelbarrow full of New Zealand Green Lip mussels and got busy cooking.
 This is what our testing revealed.